 A: Yes, the vessel has to be based and operating in UK waters.

 Q: Do vessels have to be floating or operational to qualify for the National Register of Historic Vessels?

 A: No, vessels not in operational use, and stored on land or in museums are included but they must be substantially intact.

 Q: If I nominate my vessel for the National Register of Historic Vessels, will any subsequent work on the vessel or its use or sale be affected by heritage restrictions?

 A: No. Registered Vessels do not become subject to any heritage restrictions and we have no authority to control how a vessel is maintained, repaired or used.
 However we are keen to ensure that the significance of any historic vessel under repair is retained and we are therefore happy to give advice (and in some instances a small grant) to help maintain authenticity.

 Vessels in the National Historic Fleet are subject to the Waverley Committee regulations for the export of cultural assets of national importance.
-Details of these requirements are available from the Arts Council website.

 Q: How do I nominate my vessel for the National Register of Historic Vessels?

 A: Go to the Registration Form and complete the online questionnaire.